Alumni Profiles Series: Heather Megosh

-Dr. Heather Megosh received her Ph.D. in Pharmacology with a certification in Toxicology in 2006.
+Dr. Heather Megosh received her Ph.D. in Pharmacology with a certificate in Environment, Toxicology, Chemistry & Risk Management in 2006.
 Her thesis work at Duke focused on investigating the role of small RNA-mediated pathways in the regulation of germline stem cell development in the laboratory of Dr. Haifan Lin.
 After Duke she joined McKinsey and Company where she has worked as: a consultant serving clients in the pharmaceutical industry and the public and social sectors; the manager of the Global Public Health practice; and currently the Global Learning and People Manager for the Public and Social Sector Practice.

 How did you end up at Duke for your graduate studies?